J3rick/hello-world/Kinara/Readme.md

 What can it do:

 Thoughts: This was the first time I've ever done this, its pretty cool how i can play youtube videos straight from my mic and it opens up in the browser.
 This was a pretty simple project that i started off with.

+*Code has comments in them, so as to facilitate understanding